 There are many character benefits that come from homesteading for our children as well:

 - Hard work ethic – When children see that hard work is part of the normal day-to-day lifestyle, they’re more accustomed to it and, therefore, will have an easier time when it comes time to enter the workforce.
-Furthermore, when everyone needs to pitch in on the homestead, often times younger-aged children are given responsibilities at an earlier age.
-Though it takes training by a parent or an older sibling, I think in today’s culture, we don’t give younger kids enough credit for how capable they are to help (especially because they’re usually so willing!).
+Furthermore, when everyone needs to pitch in on the homestead, often, younger-aged children are given responsibilities at an earlier age.
+Though it takes training by a parent or an older sibling, I think in today’s culture, we don’t give younger kids enough credit for their ability to help (especially because they’re usually so willing!).

-- Teamwork – Doing life together teaches kids that it’s necessary (and often easier) to work together.
-Sure this doesn’t always look perfect, children are children and there will be disagreements, but as Lisa says, it gives the opportunity and the sanctifying moments to work it all out!
+- Teamwork – Doing life together teaches kids that working together is necessary (and often easier).
+Sure, this doesn’t always look perfect, children are children, and there will be disagreements, but it gives the opportunity and the sanctifying moments to work it all out!